DaveLinger/rpi-tv-backlight/README.md

 `ExecStartPost=/usr/local/bin/pm2 start /home/pi/rpi-tv-backlight/tvbased-controller.sh`

-Now reboot and use `pm2 list` and the script should be running. "npm logs" to see live log output.
+Now reboot and use `pm2 list` and the script should be running. `pm2 logs` to see live log output.

 # Notes